lwjohnst86/analyzing-cohorts-course/slides/chapter_3_video_2.md

 `@script`
-The point of dagitty isn't to make figures, it's to determine which variables to adjust for.
-The adjustment sets function tells us which variables at a minimum to adjust for to reduce bias.
-We also need to tell this function which variables are the exposure and outcome.
+The point of dagitty isn't for figures, it's to find the variables to adjust for.
+The adjustment sets function tells us which variables at a minimum to adjust for.
+For this to work, we need to specify which variables are the exposure and outcome.

-This simple example only shows sex as a possible confounder.
+For this simple example, only sex is a possible confounder.

 ---